TheDhejavu/lightning-client/README.md

 - Install and setup lightning node
 - Sync the bitcoin blockchain chain with the testnet/mainet depending on the environment
 - Integrate RTL (Lighting GUI)
-- implements lightning client/bridge that integrates with buycoins backend and start accepting payment  via lightning invoice
+- implement lightning client/bridge that integrates with buycoins backend and start accepting payment  via lightning invoice

 ![Blank diagram.png](/assets/lnd.jpeg)